mirage/ocaml-dns/README.md

 computer.

 µDNS is not released yet, but you can install it and its dependencies via opam:
-`opam pin add udns https://github.com/roburio/udns.git`
+`opam pin add dns https://github.com/roburio/udns.git`

 Now the µDNS library is installed, and you can try out the examples.
 Find some examples at the [unikernel repository](https://github.com/roburio/unikernels).